dea-dataworks/rag-mini/README.md

 Make sure the Ollama service is running, then rebuild the index.
 (This error is raised from the embedding init in code.)

 - **“No vector store found.
 Build the index first (Step 1).”**
-Click **uild / Load Index** after uploading files.
+Click **Build / Load Index** after uploading files.
 Then try your question again.

 - **“No results.
 Try a simpler question or rebuild the index.”**
 Your query didn’t match the chunks.
 Try a simpler/shorter question or rebuild the index with more/larger documents.